 Though writing is a lonely art, it's not good to wall yourself off.
 You need to hear how others react to your work.
 To be honest, the best and fastest way to learn to write (and to make the contacts that are so necessary, too) is to attend an accredited creative writing program.
 This can be helpful even to those who aren't necessarily in the market for a teaching or graduate degree.

 Lenore and I teach at Wilkes University, in Wilkes-Barre, Pennsylvania.
-The MA in Creative Writing there is a 21/24-credit, 18-month low-residency program taught in three one-week residencies, in January and June, and on the Web between the residencies.
-Other noted writers, screenwriters, and poets teaching in the program are Nina Solomon, Richard Uhlig, Ken Vose, Michael Mailer, Robert May, Juanita Rockwell, Jean Klein, Robert Arthur, Jan Quackenbush, Robert Mooney, Kaylie Jones, Jeff Talarigo, Mike Lennon, Nancy McKinley, Phil Brady, Christine Gelineau, Neil Shepard, Gregory Fletcher, Rashidah Ismaili, Laura Jean Cannady, and many more.
+The Maslow Family MA in Creative Writing there is a 21/24-credit, 18-month low-residency program taught in three one-week residencies, in January and June, and on the Web between the residencies.
+(A weekend-only option was added in 2017.)
+Other noted writers, screenwriters, and poets teaching in the program are Nina Solomon, Richard Uhlig, Ken Vose, Michael Mailer, Robert May, Juanita Rockwell, Jean Klein, Robert Arthur, Jan Quackenbush, Robert Mooney, Kaylie Jones, Jeff Talarigo, Mike Lennon, Nancy McKinley, Phil Brady, Christine Gelineau, Gregory Fletcher, Rashidah Ismaili, Laura Jean Cannady, and many more.
 Our Director is Dr. Bonnie Culver.
 Students meet with their teachers and complete their plans during the residencies, then do their area reading, writing projects, and finally their capstone (thesis) project, usually a novel or short story collection, during the semester.

 Finally, our outside readers for those thesis projects are not academics, but practicing editors and agents from New York.
 This well-planned, rigorous program not only trains students to write, but also to plan, organize, refine, and market their work.
 Which not all programs seem to do, in our experience!
 For more information about it, check out Wilkes Creative Writing.